Workers frequently asked questions

 If you are a director of a company, you are only covered if your company has taken out a workers' compensation policy with an approved insurer and your personal details and your remuneration have been disclosed to the insurer.

-If the business is owned by an individual or partnership (not a company) family members of those individuals are only covered if their personal details and their remuneration are disclosed to the insurer.
+If the business is owned by an individual or partnership (not a company), immediate family members of those individuals are only covered if their personal details and their remuneration are disclosed to the insurer at the time the person commences employment, when a policy is obtained or at the renewal of a policy.

 When is a worker covered for workers' compensation?